 There are two popular ways to get to Petra.
 First, you need to either fly to Amman, or cross the border from Israel in Aqaba.

 If you’re flying, I recommend finding the cheapest flights on Skyscanner.
 I flew from London with MEA (Middle East Airlines) with a layover in Beirut, Lebanon and I can highly recommend this airline.
-Once you reach Amman, instead of heading to the city I recommend going down to Petra first as it’s an opposite direction from the airport than Amman city.
+Once you reach Amman, instead of heading to the city I recommend going down to Petra first as it’s the opposite direction from the airport than Amman city.

 While there are some buses to Petra, they aren’t frequent and not too reliable.
 You can take a JETT bus from Amman downtown to Wadi Musa.

 Your best bet is to either rent a car and drive or hire a driver to take you.
 A driver can be easily arranged upon arrival, as everyone offers to take you anywhere.
 I have to warn you, it’s not cheap.

 I actually drove myself and I can’t recommend this option enough as it’s flexible and about 6 times cheaper than hiring drivers.
 Driving in Jordan was easy (outside of Amman), most roads were empty, and easy to navigate without wifi since you just follow the King’s Highway (you can get a local SIM CARD at the airport with 6 GB of data and unlimited calls for $8).
 No one was ever bothering me when driving alone as a solo female either.